 Note: Safety practices and procedures are concerned with ensuring the welfare of staff while promoting overall efficiency and effectiveness of the NMHS and respond to national laws, regulations and requirements for occupational health and safety.

+2.4.1.4 Members shall report data as observed variables, defined in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO‑No. 1160)) and expressed in environmental quantities in accordance with the International System of Units (SI) standards.

 2.4.2 Observations

-2.4.2.1 Members shall ensure overall availability of observations for all WMO application areas in accordance with the Regulations laid out in this Volume and in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).Notes:
+2.4.2.1 Members shall ensure overall availability of observations for all WMO application areas in accordance with the Regulations laid out in this Volume and in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

-1. The WMO application areas are detailed in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)), Appendix 2.3.

-2. Special emphasis should be placed on meeting the requirements of numerical weather prediction since many application areas depend on it.
+Note: The WMO application areas are detailed in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)), Appendix 2.3.2.4.2.2 Members should place special emphasis on meeting the requirements of numerical weather prediction since many application areas depend on it.

-3. Special attention should be paid to climate monitoring, including the observational requirements of the GFCS, which is one of the priority areas for WMO.
+2.4.2.3 Members should pay special attention to climate monitoring, including the observational requirements of the GFCS.

+2.

+3.

-2.4.2.2 Members should ensure timely, quality-assured, quality-controlled and well-documented, compatible long-term observations in accordance with the practices and procedures specified in these Technical Regulations and in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).
+2.4.2.4 Members should ensure timely, quality-assured, quality-controlled and well-documented, compatible long-term observations in accordance with the practices and procedures specified in these Technical Regulations and in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

-Note: Technical specifications and details are given mainly in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Guide to Climatological Practices (WMO-No. 100), Guide to Hydrological Practices (WMO-No. 168), Volume I, and Guide to the Global Observing System (WMO-No. 488).
+Note: Technical specifications and details are given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Guide to Climatological Practices (WMO-No. 100), Guide to Hydrological Practices (WMO-No. 168), Volume I, and Guide to the Global Observing System (WMO-No. 488).

 2.4.3 Performance